vankeisb/react-tea-cup/doc/manual.md

 ### Messages

 Messages are the dynamic part of your application.
-They represent anything that happens, and that requires to update the model, and render the app again.
+They represent anything that happens outside your Program, and requires to update the model, and render the app again.
 Messages are dispatched in order to respond to DOM events (or to external side effects), and you have to implement their behaviour in the `update` function.

-Messages in tea-cup can be expressed in different ways, unlike in Elm where you'll always use a union type. tea-cup offers several options for implementing Msgs, it is up to you to choose the form that suits you best.

-#### Discriminated unions

 Using discriminated unions allows you to model your Messages as data, and have the update logic somewhere else (in the `update` function) :